tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 Now, the original project can `pull` the new commits from GitHub, adding the new commit to the original computer.

-If the changes were bad, the `log` could be inspected, a desired commit selected, and then one could `checkout` said commit, resetting the repository to an earlier state.
-One could even just `revert` the bad changes, which would automatically create new commits that undo the actions of the undesired commits (not merely purge them from the history).
+If the changes were bad, the `log` could be inspected, a desired commit selected, and then one could `checkout` said commit, resetting the repository to this earlier state.
+One could even just `revert` the bad commits, which would automatically create new commits that undo the actions of the undesired commits (not merely purge them from the history).

 ## [Resources](#resources)

 When it's time to take the plunge and learn how to use Git, here are some learning resources I can recommend:

 * [GitHub Learning Lab](https://lab.github.com/) - The first few tutorials here are a good way to get started
-* [Katacoda Git Tutorials](https://www.katacoda.com/courses/git) - Interactive git tutorial in the browser, but expects some knowledge about basic shell commands.
+* [Katacoda Git Tutorials](https://www.katacoda.com/courses/git) - Interactive Git tutorial in the browser, but expects some knowledge about basic shell commands.
 (Since this actually reveals how you solve each step with the push of a button, you could work around having no command line experience)
 * [Resources to learn Git](https://try.github.io/) - The resources on this page are all pretty useful, Learn Git Branching being no exception.
 * [A quick Git CLI primer](https://medium.com/@george.seif94/a-full-tutorial-on-how-to-use-github-88466bac7d42) - A brief primer on using GitHub on the Command-Line Interface.